Trump attorneys met at Justice Department for just under two hours

 Attorneys representing former President Donald Trump — John Rowley, James Trusty and Lindsey Halligan — were at the Justice Department at around 10 a.m.
 Monday, weeks after Trump's lawyers had requested a meeting with top federal law enforcement officials.

-CBS News saw Trump's legal team walking into the Justice Department.
-They did not speak as they entered the building in Washington, and they stayed for just under two hours.
-A person familiar with the meeting between Trump's lawyers and the department said that Attorney General Merrick Garland did not attend.
+CBS News cameras captured Trump's legal team walking into the Justice Department.
+The former president's lawyers did not speak as they entered the building in Washington, and they stayed for just under two hours.
+A person familiar with the meeting between the three attorneys and the department said that Attorney General Merrick Garland did not attend.

 Two people familiar with the probe said that Trump's legal team is frustrated with how Justice Department officials have handled attorney-client matters in recent months and would likely raise their concerns on this front during Monday's meeting, in particular, prosecutors' discussions of related issues in front of the grand jury.